namesjames/Junior-Developer-Resources-/Main.md

 # Junior-Developer-Resources
 > Junior Developer Resources for Everyone!! 💻

-feel free to contact me with questions or suggestions - james@galvanize.com or jamesconti.41@gmail.com
+feel free to contact me with questions or suggestions - jamesconti.41@gmail.com

 ## SITES:
 * Linkedin